-To ensure you don’t miss out on anything important, our guide puts together a list of Russia’s public holidays and important dates for your calendar.
+To ensure you don’t miss out on anything important, our guide puts together a list of Russia’s public holidays.

 Introduction to Russian public holidays

 Every year, the Russian government makes an announcement about the fixed Russian holidays for the coming year.
-Whenever Russian public holidays fall on a Tuesday or Thursday, the preceding Monday is usually designated as a bridge public holiday in Russia, with a Saturday nearby then becoming a regular working day.
+Whenever Russian public holidays fall on a Tuesday or Thursday, the preceding Monday is usually a bridge public holiday in Russia; a Saturday nearby then becomes a regular working day.
 If public holidays in Russia fall on a Saturday or Sunday, an additional day off may be publicly announced.

-New Year Russian bank holidays can also sometimes be extended until 7 January (Russian Orthodox Christmas), while the nearest Saturday and/or Sunday may be declared working days.
-You can check if any of the top Russian festivals fall on a national holiday in Russia, as they are a great way to experience Russian culture and regional Russian food.
+New Year Russian bank holidays can also sometimes extend until 7 January (Russian Orthodox Christmas).
+In that case, the nearest Saturday and/or Sunday may be declared working days.
+You can check if any of the top Russian festivals fall on a national holiday in Russia; they are a great way to experience Russian culture and regional Russian food.

 Each city in Russia also has an official founding date, with celebrations, fireworks, speeches, food, and drink.
-Moscow’s City Day, for example, is usually celebrated around the first weekend of September with free concerts in Lubyanskaya Square and a varied cultural program of firework shows, theatre, cinema, farmer’s markets, and other excursions.
+Moscow’s City Day, for example, is usually celebrated around the first weekend of September with free concerts in Lubyanskaya Square and a varied cultural program.
 Other cities, including St Petersburg, also have their own city days.

 Here is a list of Russian national holidays in 2020, as well as other important Russian holidays you should mark on your calendar:

 This is a list of public holidays in Russia during 2020.
 Please note that this list is subject to change due to official announcements.